-Ying-Ying Chen, Assistant Professor, Department of Architecture, National Taipei University of Science and Technology
+Ying-Fen Chen Assistant Professor, Department of Architecture, National Taipei University of Technology

 Cultural works such as literature and film reimagine and transmit urban spaces, transcending temporal and spatial boundaries to present city life from different eras to the public.
 Beyond documenting collective memory or social realities, they unveil the perspectives and preoccupations of their creators.
 In his novel, Wang Da-Hong invites readers to trace his protagonist’s journey through a Taipei where prosperity and decline intertwine.